Bylaws of the Chesapeake Chapter of the International Facility Management Association

 Article VIII: Nomination and Election of Officers

-The President and Vice President(s) shall not hold the same office for more than two consecutive years.
+The President and Vice President(s) shall not hold the same office for more than two consecutive terms.

 Nominating Committee Procedure.
 A Nominating Committee chaired by the Immediate Past President shall prepare a list of qualified nominees no later than 90 days before the above assumption of office date.
 This list shall provide at least one name for each elective position on the Board and shall be presented to the Chapter not later than the regular meeting 60 days before the assumption of office date.
 At this time, qualified voting members may present nominations from the floor.